 According to MaxLiving, the company behind the Max T3 program, metabolic conditioning consists of short bursts of high-intensity exercise.
 This type of exercise takes much less time and stimulates processes in your body that continue to burn fat for up to 48 hours after your workout!

 I followed this program in 2011 and I tracked solid results.
 The workouts are intense, which is exactly why they work.
-We reached out to the company, and for a limited time, they are offering our readers the full program for free (a $19.99 USD value).

 Hey we're Ryan and Alex